 When opened, the container holding the grapeseed oil should be sealed tightly, or else it could become exposed to moisture and air.

 Fun fact: unlike many other types of oils, grapeseed oil does not congeal or get cloudy when refrigerated.
 This makes it a useful oil alternative in dressings or condiments that require refrigeration.

 Refrigerating grapeseed oil can extend its shelf life by several months, making it last even up to a year.
 Once grapeseed oil has been refrigerated, it should remain at a cooler temperature.
 Moving it back to room temperature storage will affect its consistency and cause it to spoil faster.

 If you have had the same bottle of grapeseed oil for many months, perhaps even more than a year, you may find yourself wondering if it is still okay to use.

 Oils typically do not develop mold or spoil in a visible sense, but they can go rancid.
 Rancidity occurs during a chemical reaction causing fat molecules to break down.

 An oil that has gone rancid may not be unhealthy to consume; however, it will change its taste and can ruin the flavor of your meal.
-When oil goes rancid, it also loses much of its nutritional value, such as the vitamin E found within grapeseed oil.
+When oil goes rancid, it loses much of its nutritional value, such as the vitamin E found in grapeseed oil.

-To determine if your grapeseed oil has gone rancid, you should smell the oil.
+You should smell the oil to determine if your grapeseed oil has gone rancid.
 If it smells abnormal, it should be discarded.
 Rancid oils can smell metallic, bitter, or soapy.

 Oils will go rancid far quicker when exposed to direct light or air.
 This is why proper storage techniques are so important.